spurll/spellbook/examples/record.md

 * ¾ peck white twig of hoya
 * 6 ounces cold flower of dandelion
 * ¼ mite
-* 6 kennings prisine bark of loosestrife
+* 6 kennings pristine bark of loosestrife
 * 1 ounce bud of oak
 * 5 drams phalanx of crocodile
 * shadow of creeper